aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

 	* **Accept** specify the file format we want from the server.
 If not specified, accept every kind of data.

 	* **Accept-Encoding** indicate to the server what kind of compression you support.
-In AIMMS, it should always be "identity" (default value) which means that no compression are aloud.
+In AIMMS, it should always be "identity" (default value) which means that no compression is allowedd.

 	* **Authorization** contains the identification informations required to connect to the server.
 The identification can also be done through a parameter in the URL address, depending on the server security.